 - Former US National Security Adviser and Secretary of State Condoleezza Rice was a competitive figure skater and tennis player.

 - PepsiCo CEO Indra Nooyi played cricket in India and later baseball in the US.

 - DuPont CEO Ellen Kullman played college basketball at Tufts University.

-- Brazil President Dilma Rousseff played volleyball.
+- Brazilian President Dilma Rousseff played volleyball.

 As reported in Business Insider, the study on gender diversity performed by Marcus Noland, Tyler Moran, and Barbara Kotschwar for the Peterson Institute for International Economics showed that female leadership has a positive impact on a firm’s results: